 4. Woodstock, Vermont

 Woodstock in central Vermont is arguably the most picturesque and charming town you will visit on your New England fall road trip itinerary.
 It truly is like something out of a fairytale.
+We had no choice but to include Woodstock in our popular guide to the 50 best places to visit in the USA.

 Remarkably pretty farms with golden leaves dancing in sunlight and reddish-brown leaves covering the ground create picture perfect scenes.
-Sleepy Hollow Farm and Jenne Road Farm are featured on many Fall foliage calendars you will see in shops on your visit to New England.
+Sleepy Hollow Farm and Jenne Road Farm are featured on many fall foliage calendars you will see in shops on your visit to New England.

 Don’t miss the many stunning historic covered bridges around Woodstock.
 Middle covered bridge is right in town, Taftsville and Quechee are very close by and Cornish-Windsor is a 30 minute drive.
 The beautiful bridge in the photo below is a privately owned bridge near South Woodstock on the main road to Jenne Farm.